 Support musical events at St. Bart’s!

 Interested in supporting music at St. Bart’s in other ways?
-Volunteer to serve on the Great Music Series Committee which meets twice per year to help brainstorm ideas for concerts and to staff front-of-house needs!
+Volunteer to serve on the Concert Series Committee which meets every year to help brainstorm ideas for concerts and to staff front-of-house needs!

 For more information on supporting or becoming part of music ministry at St. Bart’s, please contact John-Luke Addison, Director Music, Principal Organist at (858) 432-7112.